pollinico/SAND_opt_FVDs/README.md

 Size and placement of fluid viscous dampers with a simultaneous analysis and design (SAND) optimization approach.

 Code for reproducing the numerical results of the first example discussed in:
 <em>Pollini N. (2023).
-On simultaneous analysis and design optimization for seismic retrofitting with fluid viscous dampers.
-Structural and Multidisciplinary Optimization.</em>
+On simultaneous analysis and design optimization for seismic retrofitting with fluid viscous dampers.</em> Structural and Multidisciplinary Optimization.

 To run the code execute ``Main_SAND_2D.py``.
 The results are saved in the folder ``continuous_sol``.